QueenMissRose/AccessMap/README.md

   - Rates a location based on the presence of common allergens (i.e. tree nuts, gluten, et cetra) and their protective measures against cross-contamination (if any)

 The goal of this project is to prepare users to "know before they go"!

+## Current Dependencies

+If you would like to help us on our quest for accessibility, please note this application has the following dependencies for developers:

+- Flask (version 3.1 or greater)
+- Python (version 3.11 or greater)